Outstanding diesel fuel economy; sumptuous interior; responsive handling; fully modern technology; third-row seat availability

 One of the priciest upscale midsize crossovers; third row is pretty cramped; limited cargo capacity

-The xDrive35d ($61,745) swaps in the diesel engine, but is otherwise equipped similarly to the xDrive35i.
+The xDrive35d ($58,695) substitutes the diesel engine but is otherwise equipped similarly to the xDrive35i.

-The xDrive50i ($74,795) upgrades to the twin-turbo V8 and adds chrome exterior accents, metallic paint, keyless entry and ignition, 20-way multicontour front seats, leather upholstery, quad-zone climate control, a 16-speaker Harman Kardon Surround Sound system, satellite radio and a rearview camera.
+The xDrive50i ($71,695) upgrades to the twin-turbo V8 and adds chrome exterior accents, metallic paint, keyless entry and ignition, 20-way multicontour front seats, leather upholstery, quad-zone climate control, the 16-speaker Harman Kardon surround-sound system, satellite radio and a rearview camera.
 Most of the xDrive50i's standard extras are offered on other models as options.

-Add-on bundles include the Cold Weather package (a heated steering wheel, heated rear seats and heated headlight washers), the Lighting package (LED adaptive headlights with automatic high beams) and the Driver Assistance Plus package (see the Safety section below).
+Add-on bundles include the Cold Weather package (heated steering wheel, heated rear seats and heated headlight washers), the Lighting package (LED adaptive headlights with automatic high beams) and the Driver Assistance Plus package (see the Safety section below).

-Other options include 20-in wheels, active steering, automated parking assist, soft-close doors, a head-up display, Nappa leather upholstery, adjustable second-row seats, wireless smartphone charging, Wi-Fi, a top-of-the-line Bang & Olufsen audio system (with a motorized center speaker that rises to the occasion) and a rear-seat entertainment system with twin 9.2-in monitors, adaptive cruise control and a third-row seat (which comes with the rear air suspension).
-There are also the Luxury (formerly known as the Luxury Line) and M Sport packages, with distinctive aesthetics, as well as numerous customization possibilities.
+Other options include 20-in wheels, active steering, automated parking assist, soft-close doors, a head-up display, Nappa leather upholstery, adjustable second-row seats, the top-of-the-line Bang & Olufsen audio system (with a motorized center speaker that rises to the occasion) and a rear-seat entertainment system with twin 9.2-in monitors, adaptive cruise control and a third-row seat (which comes with the rear air suspension).
+There are also Luxury Line, xLine and M Sport trim packages, with distinctive aesthetics and numerous customization possibilities.

-Cargo space measures 23 cu. ft. behind the second-row seats and 66 cu ft. with the rear seats folded down.
+Cargo space measures 23 cu ft. behind the second-row seats and 66 cu ft. with the rear seatbacks folded down.
 That's less room than most midsize crossovers provide (and not much more than BMW's X3 compact crossover).
-The plug-in hybrid has to accommodate the battery pack and other hardware, so its cargo space figures contract to 17.7 and 60.7 cu ft., respectively.
+Normally, hybrid vehicles are expected to offer less cargo space, but BMW quotes 34.2 and 72.5 cu ft. for the 40e.

 |Basic||4 Years/50,000 Miles|